 LSDMC membership groups:

-- Three parents selected by the parent group
+- Three parents who are not employed by the district selected by the parent group

-- Three non-teaching staff including the principal, with the other two selected by their representative groups
+- Three non-teaching staff including the principal, with the other two selected by their union representatives

 One annual meeting is required to review the purpose of the LSDMC and the school's OnePlan.
 It is recommended that the LSDMC meet monthly during the school year.
 All meetings are held at the schools and are open to the public.